 - Access to a private Facebook group full of other bloggers and influencers you can network with

-- 2 monthly ZOOM calls hosted by KariAnne where you can interact and ask questions
+- 1 monthly ZOOM call hosted by KariAnne where you can interact and ask questions

 - Monthly Q & A sessions